Table of Contents

 Exploring museums is another of the significant things to do in Pokhara.
 The International Mountain Museum offers a rich resource for enthusiasts of mountaineering and the Himalayas, displaying artefacts and personal belongings of famous climbers, which adds depth to your visit and highlights the cultural things to do in Pokhara.

-Visit World-Class Museums: The International Mountain Museum and The Gurkha Museum
+Visit the International Mountain Museum and Gurkha Museum

 Pokhara is not just about natural beauty; it also offers rich educational experiences.
 The International Mountain Museum is a rich resource for enthusiasts of mountaineering and the Himalayas, displaying artefacts, personal belongings of famous climbers, and detailed exhibits on the geography of the world’s highest peaks.
 A visit to The Gurkha Museum provides insights into the brave history of the Gurkha soldiers, showcasing their contributions to both the British and Nepali armies through a variety of displays and military memorabilia.